shivam13juna/Sequence_Prediction_LSTM_CHAR/README.md

 ```
 > python3 rnn_train.py
 ```
-The script **rnn_train.py** trains a language model on the complete works of William Shakespeare.
+The script **rnn_train.py** trains a language model on the complete works of  davinci.
 You can also train on Tensorflow Python code.
 See comments in the file.

 The file **rnn_train_stateistuple.py** implements the same model using